County Court Defence for Parking Charges

 However, the judgment is far narrower than parking companies suggest.
 The Court emphasised several factors specific to the Beavis case: the signage was large, prominent, and clearly visible at the entrance; the car park served a busy retail park with a genuine need for turnover management; and the charge was at the level approved by the British Parking Association (BPA) at the time.

 Beavis does not apply, or can be distinguished, in a number of common scenarios.
-Where the car park is not a busy retail or commercial site -- for instance, a quiet residential area or a near-empty car park -- there may be no legitimate interest in deterring overstaying.
+Where the car park is not a busy retail or commercial site (for instance, a quiet residential area or a near-empty car park), there may be no legitimate interest in deterring overstaying.
 Where the signage is poor, hidden, or ambiguous, the reasoning in Beavis does not hold because the motorist was not adequately warned.
 Where the charge exceeds the level that was considered proportionate in Beavis, there is an argument that it has crossed the line into a penalty.

 It is also worth noting that Beavis concerned a case where the identity of the driver was not disputed.
 In cases where POFA 2012 keeper liability is relied upon, additional procedural hurdles apply that were not at issue in Beavis.
 A claimant cannot simply point to Beavis and assume the charge is valid; it must also demonstrate strict compliance with the statutory framework.